Krysta110/houston-se-012720/13-Siantra-MVC-Forms/README.md

 * - [ ] Explain the Model View Controller (MVC) pattern and give an example
 * - [ ] Implement one model that inherit from ActiveRecord
 * - [ ] Implement one controller to route and process requests
-* - [ ] Demonstrate how the params hash changes and where the data comes from
 * - [ ] Implement ERB template and get it to render data from controller and model
 * - [ ] Identify the connection between REST and CRUD